Is it time to go green?

 So where there is a finite amount of fossil fuels in the world - when one piece of coal is used, it’s gone forever as an energy source – resources such as wind and solar power have no limit on the number of times they can be used to generate power.

-And, for the first time ever, the UK’s network of windfarms and solar panels generated more energy than the combined efforts of the UK’s eight nuclear power stations.
-Caroline Lucas, Green Party leader, has since suggested this could be the beginning of the end for nuclear power.
+In 2019, the UK’s network of windfarms and solar panels generated more energy than the combined efforts of the UK’s eight nuclear power stations.
+Caroline Lucas, former Green Party leader, has since suggested this could be the beginning of the end for nuclear power.

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.